-Anita Sethi is an award-winning writer, journalist and broadcaster who has written for national and international newspapers and magazines including the Guardian and Observer, Independent, Independent on Sunday, i paper, Daily Telegraph, Sunday Telegraph, Sunday Times, Sydney Morning Herald, The Age, The National, New Statesman, Granta, Harpers Bazaar, Times Literary Supplement and BBC Travel among others.
+Anita Sethi is an award-winning writer, journalist and broadcaster who has written for national and international newspapers and magazines including the Guardian and Observer, the i paper, Independent, Independent on Sunday, Daily Telegraph, Sunday Telegraph, Sunday Times, Sydney Morning Herald, The Age, The National, New Statesman, Granta, Harpers Bazaar, Times Literary Supplement and BBC Travel among others.
 In broadcasting she has appeared as a guest critic and commentator, panellist and co-presenter on several channels including BBC Radio 4, BBC Radio 5 Live, the World Service, and ABC Australia.

 She has pieces forthcoming in new anthologies including Common People edited by Kit de Waal (published Spring 2019), Women on Nature edited by Katharine Norbury (currently crowdfunding), and Seaside Special: Postcards from the Edge edited by Jenn Ashworth (published May 2018).